-Here is a circuit that allows you to train the core running skills – changing direction, changing pace, turning, accelerating and running backwards or sideways.
-It is good for a pre-season or in season
+A circuit to train core running skills – changing direction and pace, accelerating and running backwards or sideways.
+By PAUL TYLER and DAN COTTRELL.

 Players work in pairs racing against each other over 20m.
 Players run with someone who matches their position or physical size.
 Timing each sprint gives the players a target.